Helm

 </property>

-In our example, we allocate 4GB of memory to each mapper/reducer,
+In our example, we allocate 4GB of memory and a single core to a Map Task and a Reduce Task,

-and 16GB of memory to each ContainerWorker Pod.
+and 16GB of memory and four cores to a ContainerWorker.

 <property>